 Most of Iceland’s activities involve moving around, whether that’s hiking on glaciers, going to see waterfalls, going horseback riding or snowboarding.
 You want to be comfortable during these activities, so avoid packing too many pairs of jeans and try to focus on lightweight hiking pants that you can wear over a pair of thermal underwear or leggings.

+The best rental car for spring in Iceland will depend on your itinerary and the route you intend to take.
+If you’re planning an entire trip around Route 1 Ring Road, then we recommend a bigger 4X4.
 Although the road is paved, some areas could still be slippery or snowy during spring.
 If you are only visiting the South Coast or Golden Circle, then a smaller rental car, like an economy or compact car, might be acceptable for a small group; just be sure to keep an eye on the weather forecast.

 For the Westfjords, you’ll definitely want a 4X4 Jeep or SUV since there are roads that are more challenging to drive.
 The Highlands are NOT accessible during the spring months, so you won’t be able to drive up there.

-Iceland summer packing list (June to August)
+Iceland Summer Packing List (June to August)

-1. Sun protection
+1. Sun Protection

+You will spend most of your time in Iceland outdoors during the summer.
+It’s almost always daylight, even throughout the night (that’s why they call it the midnight sun).
 Because of that, you must protect yourself from the sun, whether or not it looks sunny outside.
 Bring a cap to block the sun from your face and some suntan lotion for exposed skin.
 Sunglasses are also essential, especially since you’ll be driving and require good visibility.

-2. Weatherproof jacket
+2. Lightweight Weatherproof Jacket

 3. Swimsuit

-4. Hiking boots/shoes
+4. Hiking Boots/Shoes

-5. Lightweight pants and tops
+5. Lightweight Pants and Tops

 During the summer months, the roads should be clear on major routes.
 An economy or compact car will be fine, even when driving Route 1, but you might want an intermediate or full-size if you have a larger group.
 The same applies when driving the South Coast or Golden Circle.

 For the Westfjords, we always recommend a 4X4 SUV, even in the summer, since some roads can be more challenging to navigate.
-You’ll likely want to take advantage of the opportunity to visit the Highlands since summer is the only time of year they are accessible, but keep in mind that 4WD vehicles are required by LAW to drive in this area.
+You’ll likely want to take advantage of the opportunity to visit the Highlands since summer is the only time of year they are accessible, but keep in mind that 4WD vehicles are required by law to drive in this area.

-Iceland autumn packing list (September and October)
+Iceland Autumn Packing List (September and October)

 1. Raingear